michaelrsweet/pappl/README.md

 through [Github][4].
 I am also available to do consulting and/or development through my company Lakeside Robotics (<https://www.lakesiderobotics.ca>).

-My hope is that PAPPL will accelerate the adoption of IPP Everywhere™ and make it easier for people to support other IPP-based licensing programs like [AirPrint™][5] and [Mopria®][6].
+PAPPL is helping to accelerate the adoption of IPP Everywhere™ and is making it easier for developers to support other IPP-based licensing programs like [AirPrint™][5] and [Mopria®][6].